adamtomat/OnlyForward/README.md

 WordPress plugin that allows browsers to show a Flash Of Unstyled Text (FOUT) when using web fonts.

 ## Setup
-1. Load your fonts however ever you would normally (e.g. `<link>` or Google Font Loader etc).
-2. Install & activate the plugin
-3. Tell the plugin what font families to listen for:
+Install & activate the plugin, then tell the plugin what font families to listen for:

 ````php
 <?php // functions.php